Wellington Regional Stadium: Naming rights

 Westpac Trust, later known as just Westpac, signed on to be the naming sponsor for the stadium when it opened in 2000.
-Continuing that relationship for twenty years before it ended on 31 December 2019.
+That arrangement continued for twenty years until 31 December 2019.
 On 22 August 2019, it was announced that Sky had signed a six-year agreement to take over as the naming sponsor of the stadium from 1 January 2020.

+In May 2025, it was announced that Sky will relinquish the naming rights at end of their contract, near the end of the year 2025.
+The Stadium is searching for a new partner.

 Tenants

 The stadium is a multi-purpose facility, though used mainly for sporting events.
 It is the home of the Wellington Lions Mitre 10 Cup rugby team and the Hurricanes Super Rugby team.
 The stadium also hosted the Wellington Sevens, one of the events that was part of the annual World Rugby Sevens Series for national rugby sevens teams.
 Sky Stadium regularly serves as a home venue for All Blacks rugby matches.

 Sky Stadium is also the home venue for A-League team Wellington Phoenix FC, the stadium often referred to as "The Ring of Fire" by Phoenix supporters.
-It also serves as a major home venue for the New Zealand national football team (the All Whites), notably hosting the home leg of their 2010 FIFA World Cup qualification match against Bahrain.
+It also serves as a major home venue for the New Zealand men's national football team (the All Whites), notably hosting the home leg of their 2010 FIFA World Cup qualification match against Bahrain.

-During the summer the stadium generally hosts international and occasionally domestic limited overs cricket, with the home team being the New Zealand Black Caps for the international contests and Wellington Firebirds for the domestic competition.
+During the summer the stadium generally hosts international and occasionally domestic limited overs cricket, with the home team being the New Zealand White Ferns or Black Caps for the international contests and Wellington Firebirds for the domestic competition.

 The stadium has also been used for rugby league matches, including national team fixtures and New Zealand Warriors away fixtures.
-The St Kilda Football Club, an Australian rules football club in the Australian Football League (AFL), played home games on Anzac Day at the venue from 2013-15.
+The St Kilda Football Club, an Australian rules football club in the Australian Football League (AFL), played home games on Anzac Day at the venue from 2013 to 2015.

 Off-field facilities built into the stadium also included the New Zealand Institute of Sport, and a campus for the Wellington School of Cricket, run by the Wellington Cricket Association.

-Wellington Phoenix Women has confirmed they will play the majority of their home games at Sky Stadium for the 2022-23 A-League Women season, after their inaugural season was based in Wollongong, Australia due to the COVID-19 pandemic in Australia.